MaterializeInc/materialize/doc/user/content/manage/monitor/alerting.md

 Materialize has a [release and a maintenance window almost every week](https://materialize.com/docs/releases/) at a defined [schedule](https://materialize.com/docs/releases/#schedule).
 We announce every maintenance window on the [status page](https://status.materialize.com/), where you can subscribe to updates and receive alerts for this, or an unexpected incident at Materialize.

 After an upgrade, you’ll experience a few minutes of downtime and the rehydration process.
-Alerts may get trigger during this brief period of time.
-For this case, you can configure your moring tool to avoid unnecesary alerts as follows:
+Alerts may get triggered during this brief period of time.
+For this case, you can configure your monitoring tool to avoid unnecessary alerts as follows:

 * [Datadog downtimes](https://docs.datadoghq.com/monitors/downtimes/)
 * [Grafana mute timings](https://grafana.com/docs/grafana/latest/alerting/manage-notifications/mute-timings/)